Join an upcoming webinar

 Certification and PGPs

-Professional Growth Plans play a significant role in obtaining and renewing an educator credential, and while the PESB defines certification policy for all educators, OSPI’s certification office implements that policy for individual educators.
-These pages focus on PESB policy responsibilities.
-The certification office website provides information for individuals with questions about their own licensure.
+Professional Growth Plans play a significant role in obtaining and renewing an educator credential.
+The OSPI’s certification office provides information for individuals with questions about their own licensure.